realsetvin/vkax/testnet.md

 Some local examples include, a rasberry pi, old hardware like a laptop or an unused pc - or even from within your main PC using [virtualbox](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [vmware workstation](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation).

-If you do not have any hardware resources available or you want to run multiple nodes, there is an [**Entire List of services which offer free trials or an always free option**](https://linktr.ee/setvin) for each individual.
+If you do not have any hardware resources available or you want to run multiple nodes, there is a [**list of services which offer free trials or an always free option**](https://linktr.ee/setvin) for each individual.

 <br/>